Veer119238738738273/CS4337_Project-1/devlog.md

 #10.20.2025 Time 9:51 PM
 I found out that there is an error with my helper function digit and take while scanner.
 Whenever I run my code and give digit values I am getting #f as the output.
 I need to figure out what the problem is for it.

+#10.20.2025 Time 11:03 PM
+I figured out the reason why I got the error.
+It was becuase I used numeric comparison operators instead of character comparison functions.
+I also forgot to handle the case when the list was empty, which caused a “contract violation” error when the function tried to take the first element of an empty list.
+Now my code is sucessfully running as it should be.